mviereck/x11docker/README.md

    - Create container user similar to host user -> no root in container
    - Reduce container privileges to bare minimum (docker run option `--cap-drop=ALL`)

 Avoiding X security leaks is done using an additional X server separate from X on host display :0.
-(Most solutions in the web to run dockered GUI applications allow access to host X server, thus breaking container isolation and allowing access to host X resources like keylogging with `xinput test`).
 Authentication is done with MIT-MAGIC-COOKIE, stored separate from file `~/.Xauthority`.
-Container and new X server don't know cookies from host X server on display :0.
-(Except less secure option `--hostdisplay`)
+(This in opposite to widespread solutions that share host X socket of display :0, thus breaking container isolation, allowing keylogging and remote host control). x11docker provides this  possibility with discouraged and insecure option `--hostdisplay`.

  - Some options can degrade or break container isolation.
 Look at security info dialog to see the differences.